16LouisM/FlutterPrep/README.md

 3️⃣ Configure Firebase

+Run the FlutterFire CLI to connect your Firebase project:

+3️⃣ Configure Firebase

-Run the FlutterFire CLI to link your Firebase project:
+Run the FlutterFire CLI to connect your Firebase project:

 dart pub global activate flutterfire_cli flutterfire configure

-This will generate:
+This command will generate:

 lib/firebase_options.dart

-4️⃣ Run the App (Web)
+4️⃣ Run the App on Web

 flutter run -d chrome

-📦 Firebase Configuration
+🔧 Firebase Setup

-Make sure you’ve enabled the following in your Firebase Console:
+Ensure the following are enabled in your Firebase Console:

-Authentication → Email/Password Sign-in
+Authentication → Email/Password Sign-In

 Cloud Firestore → Start in test mode (for alpha)

-Hosting (optional) if deploying the web app
+(Optional) Hosting if you plan to deploy the app publicly.

 🧮 Data Model

-Collection: expenses
+Collection: users/{uid}/expenses

-Document fields:
+Example Document:

 {
-  "title": "Lunch",
+  "title": "Groceries",
-  "amount": 12.50,
+  "amount": 120.50,
   "category": "Food",
   "date": "2025-11-13T10:00:00Z",
-  "userId": "firebaseUserUid"
+  "createdAt": "2025-11-13T10:01:00Z"
 }

 🧠 Known Limitations (Alpha)

-This is an early-stage release focused on functionality over polish.
-Current limitations include:
+This alpha version prioritizes functionality.
+Some features and polish are intentionally deferred:

-Minimal UI styling (default Flutter components).
+Limited UI styling and animations.

-No data filtering or category breakdowns yet.
+No charts, filters, or analytics yet.

-Limited error handling and form validation.

-No analytics or charts.
+Minimal validation and error handling.

-No profile page or settings.
+No user profile or settings page.

+Firestore security rules not fully hardened.

-These issues will be addressed in the Beta release.
+These will be addressed in the upcoming Beta release.

 🔮 Planned Enhancements

-📊 Category filtering and chart visualization (Pie/Bar charts).
+📊 Expense charts (Pie/Bar visualization by category)

-📆 Monthly summary reports.
+📆 Monthly summaries and reports

-👤 User profile and settings page.
+👤 User profile page

-🌗 Light/Dark theme toggle.
+🌗 Light/Dark mode toggle

-🔒 Firestore security rules refinement.

-💾 Data export (CSV/JSON).
+💾 Data export (CSV/JSON)

+🔐 Secure Firestore rules

-🧠 AI-based spending insights (future exploration).
+🧠 Smart budget suggestions (future feature)

 🌐 Deployment (Optional)